 Notices and Reminders

 Children have a daily snack time as part of our healthy schools programme and are welcome to bring in a piece of fruit each day to eat alongside their free milk.
 Children also each have their own water bottle in class with free access to this during the day.
 Please also ensure any medical details and allergies are kept up to date in school as we regularly do cooking.

 Furthermore, we ask that children come into school prepared for daily outdoor learning activities by wearing their active uniform and a cosy, waterproof coat.
-The active uniform is also essential for P.E. which is on a Tuesday and Forest school on a Friday morning.
+The active uniform is also essential for P.E. which is on a Friday along with our Forest school session on a Friday afternoon.
 Please ensure that clothing is appropriate for the winter months as outdoor learning will be taking place daily throughout the year come rain, wind or shine (within reason).
 Coats must be warm and waterproof.

 Please can we remind you to put your child’s name in all items of their uniform, including shoes and coats.
 It is inevitable that the children will take items of their uniform off for dressing up, painting or in the hot weather.
 Names will help to avoid items of clothing from getting lost.
 Although we will always monitor clothing and do our best to keep track, it is the children’s responsibility to look after their clothing and ensure jumpers/ coats are kept on pegs when taken off.
 Please can I also ask that children come in with spare clothing, underwear/ socks/ trousers/ leggings/ shoes, in case of any accidents, if they do not have clothing with them we may need to phone home for spares to be brought in.
 If your child is given any clothing to change into from school, please ensure this is brought back clean as soon as possible.
 If your child is still in nappies, please ensure they have a bag with nappies and wipes.
 All children will be encouraged to use the toilets regularly.